cypress-io/cypress-docker-images/included/README.md

 - [examples/included-as-non-root](../examples/included-as-non-root) describes how to run tests as non-root user `node` using a `cypress/included` image

-The following examples are built on `cypress/included:3.8.0` and have not yet been updated to demonstrate current Cypress versions:
+The following example is built on a legacy version of Cypress and has not yet been updated to demonstrate current Cypress versions:

-- [examples/included-as-non-root-alternative](../examples/included-as-non-root-alternative) shows another approach to allow built-in non-root user `node` to run tests using `cypress/included` image.
 - [examples/included-as-non-root-mapped](../examples/included-as-non-root-mapped) shows how to build a Docker image on top of `cypress/included` that runs with a non-root user that matches the id of the user on the host machine.
 This way, the permissions on any files created during the test run match the user's permissions on the host machine.

 ## Using plugins